mobify/mobifyjs/www/v2/examples/index.md

 ## Capturing - Basic Templating

-The primary function of Mobify.js 1.1 was client-side templating to completely rewrite the pages of your existing site when responsive doesn't offer enough flexibility, or when changing the backend is simply too painful and tedious.
-It is particularly helpful when you need a mobile presence fast.
-This is no longer the primary function of Mobify.js, but it is still possible.
+In this example, we use Templating to completely rewrite the original HTML in this page, using Capturing to prevent any of the original resources from loading.

-Check out this basic example:
+Check out this basic example (notice the CSS in the original markup does not load):

 * [Templating Example](http://cdn.mobify.com/mobifyjs/examples/capturing-basictemplating/index.html){: target='_blank' }